Skip to main content

 The square stands where the San Felipe Neri convent was located.
 Afterward, it became the see of the infamous Spanish Inquisition in Mallorca until 1823.
 The current square was built in the 19th century, from 1825 until the start of the 20th century.

 The beautiful buildings that surround it feature arches creating a covered corridor on the ground floor where shops could show their products.
-They now host a great selection of cafes, bars and restaurants with terraces opening onto the square where street artists and musicians perform.
+They now host a great selection of cafes, bars and restaurants with terraces opening onto the square.

 Plaça Major hosts a craft market tailored towards tourists looking for souvenirs throughout the year, celebrated every day in July, August, September, Easter and Christmas.